OptinMonster makes it easy to gate your page and post content with Content Locking for Inline Campaigns.

 If you’re adding an HTML link to the Custom HTML field instead of a form, you can add the same class to your HTML link tag and when selected the content will be unlocked.

-Why doesn’t Obfuscation work on Internet Explorer 11?
+Why doesn’t Blur work on Internet Explorer 11?

-Unfortunately, Internet Explorer 11 does not support the obfuscation method, so to ensure your content isn’t freely available to visitors on IE11 we remove the content from view until it has been unblocked.
+Unfortunately, Internet Explorer 11 does not support the blur method, so to ensure your content isn’t freely available to visitors on IE11 we remove the content from view until it has been unblocked.

 Will Content Locking negatively affect my website’s SEO?